FinCEN Form 105

 Before bringing $10,000 in cash to the airport for an international flight, read this article explaining why federal law requires you to file the FinCEN Form 105 (called the “Report of International Transportation of Currency or Monetary Instruments” (CMIR)).

-If your money was seized at the airport, attorney Leslie Sammis can help you contest the forfeiture by filing a verified claim demanding court action.
+If your money was seized at the airport, attorney Leslie Sammis could help you contest the forfeiture by filing a verified claim demanding court action.
 Filing the verified claim is the ONLY way to challenge the legality of the seizure with the goal of getting 100% of the money returned quickly.

 We can help you file the claim for court action immediately after the seizure.
 In other words, you do not have to wait 60 days for the “notice of seizure” letter from CBP to arrive in the mail.